 - Choose the type of indicator for your project:

 - Numeric—The indicator is a numerical value.

 Adding a composite indicator works well for generating indicators that combine metrics from different design layers and functions.
-For example, you could create a composite indicator that represents the ISO 37120 Green Area per 100,000 population indicator by dividing the total hectares of green space in your plan by your plan’s total population.
-In this case, total hectares of green space would be one indicator and total population would be another indicator.
+For example, you can create a composite indicator that represents the ISO 37120 Green Area per 100,000 population indicator by dividing the total hectares of green space in your plan by your plan’s total population.
+In this case, total hectares of green space is one indicator and total population is another indicator.